tseiman/GnublinBootSplash/README.md

 # GnublinBootSplash
 Basic linux framebuffer bootsplash daemon, to display configureable boot screen on small, embedded, LCD screens which are supported by a framebuffer driver/module, opening a framebuffer (e.g.: /dev/fb1) device.
 Originally it was made for a GNUbLIN (http://gnublin.embedded-projects.net) mini LINUX ARM computer with a greyscale LCD for an embedded project.
-However GnublinBootSplash is now ported to Raspberry PI, tested with ARCH linux (but as well debian and for sure runs with others...) and systemd, using kdbus to obtain boot information.
+However GnublinBootSplash is now ported to Raspberry PI, tested with ARCH linux (but as well debian and for sure runs with others...).
+It runs with traditional SystemV startup scripts but as well systemd, using kdbus to obtain boot information.

 ## Notice
 This is a experimental project shared here.
 It doesn't claim to be complete neither in code nor in documentation.